AnthonySlawski/PHYS-310/README.md

 **Key Findings:**

-- Initial exploration provided a clear overview of the dataset's composition, including the number of features and instances, essential for planning subsequent analysis.
+- Initial exploration provided a clear overview of the dataset's composition, including the number of features and instances, essential for planning further analysis.
-- Visualization of feature distributions offered insights into the characteristics of the data, potentially informing feature selection and preprocessing decisions in model development.
+- Visualization of feature distributions gave insights into the characteristics of the data, potentially informing feature selection and preprocessing decisions in model development.

 **Conclusion:**
-Homework 4 introduces participants to the complexities and challenges of analyzing high-energy physics data, emphasizing the importance of thorough data exploration and visualization in understanding the underlying patterns that may signal the presence of the Higgs boson.
+Homework 4 introduces us to the complexities and challenges of analyzing high-energy physics data, emphasizing the importance of thorough data exploration and visualization in understanding the underlying patterns that may signal the presence of the Higgs boson.

 ## [Homework 5: Learning the Ising Model Coupling Constants](https://github.com/AnthonySlawski/PHYS-310/blob/main/Homework%205.ipynb)
 **Objectives:**
-To apply linear regression techniques to learn the coupling strengths $J_{j,k}$ of the one-dimensional Ising model, a fundamental model in statistical mechanics describing interactions between spins in a lattice.
+To apply linear regression techniques to learn the coupling strengths $J_{j,k}$ of the one-dimensional Ising model.

 **Methods Used:**